-- Making negligent and unreasonable errors when using instruments such as vacuum and forceps while delivering a baby (could be using them when not necessary or not using them when necessary).
+- Making negligent and unreasonable errors when using instruments such as vacuum and/or forceps while delivering a baby (using them when not necessary or not using them when necessary).

 Regardless of the reason for the development of the condition, you should also be aware of the three main types of cerebral palsy:

 - Spastic cerebral palsy – This is the most common type of cerebral palsy and accounts for approximately 80 percent of the CP diagnoses.
 Patients with this type of cerebral palsy have great difficulty moving, and suffer from stiffness because of tightness that exists in one or more muscle groups.
 They may also find it difficult to hold onto and release objects.

 - Athetoid cerebral palsy – This type of cerebral palsy accounts for about 10 percent of all cases of CP.
 Patients usually experience involuntary movement, slurred speech, problems swallowing, low muscle tone, and are incapable of maintaining posture

 - Ataxic cerebral palsy – Ataxic cerebral palsy account for the remaining 10 percent of cases.
 These patients usually suffer from problems with depth perception, tremors, difficulty coordinating movements of the muscles, and a distorted sense of balance.

 Symptoms of Cerebral Palsy

 Babies who suffer from Cerebral Palsy often exert a multitude of signs and symptoms.
 Although there is no single symptom that indicates a child has Cerebral Palsy, a combination of symptoms should be analyzed to determine if the condition is present and the severity.
 Some of the common signs and symptoms of Cerebral Palsy include:

 - Those who have unusually large or small head circumferences